-Once the procedure is finished, the catheter is removed and pressure is placed on the cut to stop any bleeding.
-Stitches aren't needed.
+After the procedure, the catheter is removed and pressure is placed on the cut to stop any bleeding.
+Stitches are not needed.

 After the test, you'll be taken to a recovery ward where you'll be asked to lie still for a few hours to prevent bleeding from the cut.

 You'll usually be able to go home the same day, although sometimes you may need to stay in hospital overnight.

-It may be possible to tell you the results of the test before you go home, but often the X-rays need to be studied in detail and the results are not available for a few weeks.
+It may be possible to let you know the results of the test before you go home.
+However, the X-rays often need to be studied in detail and the results are not available for a few weeks.

 While recovering at home:

 - rest for the remainder of the day – it's a good idea for someone to stay with you for at least 24 hours in case you have any problems

-- eat and drink as soon as you feel ready to – the contrast dye leaves your body in your urine, so drinking plenty of water can help flush it out faster
+- eat and drink as soon as you feel ready to – the contrast dye leaves your body in your pee, so drinking plenty of water can help flush it out faster

 - you can usually return to most normal activities the next day, although you may need to avoid heavy lifting and strenuous exercise for a few days